 Case Study: The United Auto Workers (UAW) Local 2488 was interested in providing continuing education to their members.
 Through conversation with Heartland Community College they decided to offer the EPA Section 608 Universal Refrigerant Transition and Recovery Training Certification training.
 This program is designed to prepare the participants to attempt the EPA Section 608-certification exam.
 This certification allows the technician to legally purchase and handle commercial refrigerants used in air conditioning systems and other cooling devices.
-The training was divided into two sections to accommodate the shifts at Mitsubishi.
-Each section was divided into four, 4-contact hour sessions for a total of 16-contact hours per section with the exam given during the final session.
+The training was divided into four, 4-contact hour sessions for a total of 16-contact hours per section with the exam given during the final session.
 The college designed the curriculum, hired the instructor, purchased the exam documents and arranged for exam proctoring and scoring.
 Of the 30 participants, all passed the certification exam on the first attempt.